jsapede/ohmigo-ha-pelletstove/README.md

 ## Update Temperature correction (ETC)

-here we adjust the temperature correction each time the real temperature target (RTT) is set on the thermostat **in heating mode**
+Here we adjust the temperature correction each time the real temperature target (RTT) is set on the thermostat **in heating mode**

-when the thermostat is in "OFF" Mode, ETC update is bypassed to avoid unwanted ignitions
+when the thermostat is in "OFF" Mode, RTT/ETC update is bypassed to avoid unwanted ignitions

 ```